 There are a variety of ways accessible educational materials (AEM) can be obtained.
+Often times acquisition of AEM can be expedited if source files are created accessibly allowing for easier conversion to alternate AEM formats.
+The following provides information on creating accessible source materials and also provides a list of AEM sources.
 Although not an exhaustive list, the information below provides a great place to begin.

 Many independent sources for AEM exist and can be viewed online.
 Some sources provide materials for free and others require a fee.
 Learn more about products available through Bookshare, Learning Ally, Library Services for the Blind and Physically Handicapped, and other independent sources.